appsmithorg/appsmith-docs/README.md

 Appsmith is a JavaScript-based visual development platform to build and launch internal tools quickly.
 Use pre-built UI widgets, connect them to your APIs and databases to build dynamic apps and complex workflows.

+## How does Appsmith work?

+You need to understand five principles to build apps.
+1. Create your page by using UI components
+2. Connect Appsmith to your datasources like REST APIs, MySQL, Postgres, MongoDB, and other databases.
+3. Write your queries and business logic in the SQL or JS editor
+4. Bind UI to your query responses or business logic
+5. Deploy your app with a click and invite users

+Using these steps you can create simple CRUD apps to complicated multi-step workflows.
+Appsmith makes it really easy to build UI that talks to any datasource.
+You can customize the app by writing JS everywhere including inside your DB queries.

 Watch this 5-minute video on how to use Appsmith.

 {% embed url="https://www.youtube.com/watch?v=mzqK0QIZRLs&feature=youtu.be" caption="" %}